An American Werewolf in Paris: Development

-The project fell into limbo for about two years.
-During that time, 12 screenwriters, including Larry Brothers, Neal Purvis, and Robert Wade did rewrites on Stern and Burn's script, with Purvis and Wade contributing the danger tour and the bungee jump off the Eiffel Tower.
-During the hiatus, Brambilla left, and was replaced by Anthony Waller, who had gained a cult following for his low-budget thriller Mute Witness.
+The project was suspended for about two years.
+During that time multiple screenwriters were brought in by the studio to rewrite the script, additionally Brambilla stepped down as director, and was replaced by Anthony Waller, who had gained a cult following for his low-budget thriller Mute Witness.
 Upon joining the project, Waller rewrote the script.

+The script was further reworked by Larry Brothers, Neal Purvis, and Robert Wade, with Purvis and Wade working on the script for six months, contributing the danger tour and the bungee jump off the Eiffel Tower, Purivs would state in an interview: "To go through all those years of drafts, with John Landis himself doing the first one, and then just toss the whole lot out of the window and say, 'You go off and do whatever you want as long as you keep it under a certain budget', was a bizarre thing to happen to something which could have been such a lucrative franchise".

 After the arbitration process, the final screenplay credit went to Stern, Burns, and Waller.

 Locations

 Filming took place in Amsterdam, Luxembourg, Metz, and New York City, and on location in Paris.

 Alternate endings

-In an alternate ending, after Andy eats Claude's heart, Serafine has a vision of her stepfather in the back of an ambulance, explaining how he found a cure before his death.
-The closing scene shows Andy and Chris visiting Serafine at a hospital, where she has given birth to a child, whose eyes shift to look like the werewolves'; another version of the alternate ending features Inspector LeDuc (in Chris's place) at the hospital.
+In an alternate ending, after Andy eats Claude (Pierre Cosso)'s heart, Serafine Pigot (Julie Delpy) has a vision of her stepfather Thierry Pigot (Thierry Lhermitte) in the back of an ambulance, explaining how he found a cure before his death.
+The closing scene shows Andy and Chris (Phil Buckman) visiting Serafine at a hospital, where she has given birth to a child, whose eyes shift to look like the werewolves'; another version of the alternate ending features Inspector LeDuc (Tom Novembre) in Chris's place at the hospital.